Welcome to my website!

 Education Researcher

-I previously served as a research assistant at the Korea Research Institute for Vocational Education and Training (KRIVET), coordinating two projects funded by the Ministry of Education: building school-community partnerships to enhance local-level career education and university career exploration programs for students from rural and underserved areas.
+I previously worked at the Korea Research Institute for Vocational Education and Training (KRIVET), coordinating two projects funded by the Korea Ministry of Education: building school-community partnerships to enhance local-level career education and university career exploration programs for students from rural and underserved areas.
+With ongoing teaching experience ranging from middle school to undergraduate, I enjoy engaging with students and facilitating their growth both academically and personally.

-I previously served as a research assistant at the Korea Research Institute for Vocational Education and Training (KRIVET), coordinating two projects funded by the Ministry of Education: building school-community partnerships to enhance local-level career education and university career exploration programs for students from rural and underserved areas.
+I previously worked at the Korea Research Institute for Vocational Education and Training (KRIVET), coordinating two projects funded by the Korea Ministry of Education: building school-community partnerships to enhance local-level career education and university career exploration programs for students from rural and underserved areas.
+With ongoing teaching experience ranging from middle school to undergraduate, I enjoy engaging with students and facilitating their growth both academically and personally.

 - School discipline